zhongjis/express-wordpress-aws/README.md

 This is a WIP project.
-Feel free to check back later.
+Feel free to star now and check back later.

 My goal is creating a simple, minimal wordpress site using terraform.